mika-s/mika-s.github.io/_posts/2017-12-05-generating-random-colors-in-javascript.markdown

 </table>
 <br />

-Several of the colors look similar, making it hard to distinguish them apart.
+Several of the colors look similar, making it hard to distinguish them from each other.
 So we don't really want the colors completely random, we want them spread apart from each other.
 This is easily done with HSL colors.

 ### HSL